caltechlibrary/newt/README.md

 Newt's configuration can contain a set of "route" definitions.
 These map a request to the JSON source via an HTTP call.
 The route is vetted (e.g. URL variables and form data are validated) before making the JSON source request.
 If the request fails validation Newt responds directly to the requesting web browser or service via HTTP status codes and message.
 If validation succeeds then the JSON source is contacted and the results (optionally) run through Pandoc via another HTTP call.
 The final results are returned to the requesting web browser (or service).

-An typical setup could be  Newt, [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org) and [Pandoc](https://pandoc.org).
+A typical setup could be  Newt, [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org) and [Pandoc](https://pandoc.org).
 An equally valid setup could be Solr or Elasticsearch integrating with Pandoc.
 They key is realizing there is a JSON data source that can be interacted with via URL and HTTP method (e.g. GET, POST) and that we can then process the result via Pandoc running as a web service.

-Newt's scope is limited to validating the requests, routing and returning content.
+Newt's scope is limited to decribe a data model, validating the requests, routing and returning content.
 It doesn't know secrets.
 It doesn't persist application state.
 This allows Newt instance(s) to be run singularly or in parallel as desired.

-Newt runs as a localhost service.
+Newt runs exclusively as a localhost service.
 In a production setting you'd run Newt behind a traditional web server like Apache 2 or NginX.
 The front-end web service can provide access control via basic auth or single sign-on (e.g. Shibboleth).
 It plays nicely in a container environment or running straight up as a system service.

+Newt is configured via a YAML file.
+It includes the abilty to pass through specific environment variables for making requests to a JSON data source (e.g. credentials).

 ## Motivation